mak12776/java-libs/README.md

-# A set of simple java libraries
+# A collection of simple java libraries